No. 13 Oregon overcomes slow start to beat Cal 17-7

 THE TAKEAWAY

-California: Cal was undefeated heading into the ASU loss game and ranked No. 15 — the team’s highest spot in the AP Top 25 since 2009. … Cal has lost six straight games at Autzen Stadium. … Thomas also missed a 46-yard field goal late in the fourth quarter.
+California: Cal was undefeated heading into the ASU loss game and ranked No. 15 — the team’s highest spot in the AP Top 25 since 2009. … Cal has lost six straight games at Autzen Stadium. … Thomas also missed a 46-yard field goal late in the fourth quarter. … Cal was hurt when center Michael Saffell was injured and had be carted from the field.
+Freshman Matthew Cindric was pressed into duty.
+“It hurts to lose him, his communication, just all-around player,” Cindric said.
+“But we have a next man up mentality.
+Every week I work on center snaps, and center plays.”

 Oregon: The Ducks’ streak of three games without allowing a touchdown was its longest since 1933. … The Ducks were hurt in the opening half when they lost running back CJ Verdell to what appeared to be a right ankle injury.
-Verdell had 10 carries for 46 yards when he was hurt. … Starting defensive end Gus Cumberlander had to be carted to the locker room midway through the final period with an apparent knee injury.
+Verdell had 10 carries for 46 yards when he was hurt. … Starting defensive end Gus Cumberlander had to be carted to the locker room midway through the final period with an apparent knee injury. … Oregon saw the season debut of senior wide receiver Brenden Schooler, who started.
+Freshman Mycah Pittman also made his first appearance of the year.

-MODSTER TAKES OVER: Modster, a transfer who played at UCLA, had to sit out of Cal’s first three games after committing to the Golden Bears in December.
-He was pressed into service during the 24-17 loss in the Sun Devils, but completed just five of 14 passes for 23 yards and an interception in the end zone.
-He was intercepted twice by the Ducks.
+FAN THWARTED: Habibi-Likio tackled a fan that burst on the field during the game, but felt bad about it afterward: “If he has Instagram or Twitter, you can follow me and message me and we can go get ice cream,” he said.
+“He was having fun but we had to go.
+We had to get going.”

 UP NEXT